tamu-edu/it-cloud-docs/src/cloud/azure/network/services/connect_azure_functions.md

 With the exception of anonymous HTTP triggers, your Function App triggers, bindings, deployment workflow, and runtime settings are configured as usual.
 The key TAMU-network differences are private inbound access and VNet-integrated outbound routing.

 ## Implementation Pattern

+### Azure Front Door

+If you intend to publish your Function App to the internet, the recommended approach is to do so through the hub-managed Azure Front Door (AFD).
+Using this method, a private endpoint for inbound access is created and managed by AFD, and do you do not have to create the private endpoint yourself.

+However, when using AFD-managed private endpoints, only AFD can access your application, and all traffic must go through AFD.
+Internal/Private traffic from other resources or networks will require a private endpoint in your spoke VNet.

+For more information, see [Access Methods](../access_methods.md).

+### Private Endpoint for Internal/Private Access

 You may follow the Microsoft documentation for [using Private Endpoints with Azure Functions](https://learn.microsoft.com/en-us/azure/azure-functions/functions-create-vnet) as a reference.
 The key points for the TAMU managed network are: